In vitro fertilisation: Christianity

-The Catholic Church opposes all kinds of assisted reproductive technology and artificial contraception, on the grounds that they separate the procreative goal of marital sex from the goal of uniting married couples.
+The Catholic Church opposes all kinds of assisted reproductive technology and artificial contraception, because they separate the procreative goal of marital sex from the goal of uniting married couples.

-The Catholic Church permits the use of a small number of reproductive technologies and contraceptive methods such as natural family planning, which involves charting ovulation times, and allows other forms of reproductive technologies that allow conception to take place from normative sexual intercourse, such as a fertility lubricant.
+The Catholic Church permits the use of a small number of reproductive technologies and contraceptive methods, such as natural family planning, which involves charting ovulation times.
+It allows other forms of reproductive technologies that allow conception to take place from normative sexual intercourse, such as a fertility lubricant.
 Pope Benedict XVI had publicly re-emphasised the Catholic Church's opposition to in vitro fertilisation, saying that it replaces love between a husband and wife.
 The Catechism of the Catholic Church, in accordance with the Catholic understanding of natural law, teaches that reproduction has an "inseparable connection" to the sexual union of married couples.
 In addition, the church opposes IVF because it might result in the disposal of embryos; in Catholicism, an embryo is viewed as an individual with a soul that must be treated as a person.
 The Catholic Church maintains that it is not objectively evil to be infertile, and advocates adoption as an option for such couples who still wish to have children.

 The Lutheran Council in the United States of America, organised by the Lutheran Church–Missouri Synod and parent bodies of the Evangelical Lutheran Church in America, produced an authoritative document on the issue of in-vitro fertilisation, which "unanimously concluded that IVF does not in and of itself violate the will of God as reflected in the Bible, when the wife's egg and husband's sperm are used" (LCUSA n.d.:31).
 The Lutheran Churches approve of artificial insemination by a husband (AIH), though representatives from the Lutheran Church-Missouri Synod hold that such IVF is only unobjectionable if the sperm and egg come from husband and wife and all of the fertilised eggs are implanted in the womb of the wife.
 With regard to artificial insemination by a donor (AID), the Evangelical Lutheran Church in America teaches that it is a "cause for moral concern", while the Lutheran Church–Missouri Synod rejects it.

 Islam

-Regarding the response to IVF by Islam, a general consensus from the contemporary Sunni scholars concludes that IVF methods are immoral and prohibited.
+Regarding the response to IVF by Islam, a consensus from the contemporary Sunni scholars concludes that IVF methods are immoral and prohibited (some Shi'a and Sunni ones completely allow it).
 However, Gad El-Hak Ali Gad El-Hak's ART fatwa includes that: